I-2-5-82.Noncompliance With a Subpoena

 If either the HOCALJ or RCALJ disagree with the request, he or she will notify the ALJ to proceed with claim adjudication without the information.
 The ALJ will inform the claimant and appointed representative, if any, that the information is not available and explain that the ALJ will adjudicate the claim without the requested information.

 OGC will review the request and determine whether to seek a Federal court order to enforce the subpoena.
 If OGC obtains an order from the court, the failure of any subpoenaed individual to appear as a witness at a hearing or provide requested documents or facts may result in contempt proceedings.
-However, if OGC declines to seek a court order to enforce a subpoena, or the court denies a motion to compel compliance with a subpoena, OGC will notify the Office of Disability Adjudication and Review to proceed with claim adjudication without the information.
+However, if OGC declines to seek a court order to enforce a subpoena, or the court denies a motion to compel compliance with a subpoena, OGC will notify the Office of Hearings Operations to proceed with claim adjudication without the information.
 The ALJ will inform the claimant and appointed representative, if any, that the information is not available and that the ALJ will adjudicate the claim without the requested information.
 The ALJ will then proceed to adjudicate the claim.